elgopher/pi/README.md

 In Pi, sound is generated in 4 independent channels, which are then mixed to stereo output: channels 0 and 3 are mixed to the left speaker, and channels 1 and 2 to the right.

 Each channel plays a single audio sample at a time, which means you can play 4 different samples simultaneously.
-A channel, in addition to holding the current sample, also stores parameters such as pitch, volume, and loop, which affect how the sound is generated.
+A channel, in addition to holding the current sample, also stores parameters such as playback rate, volume, and loop, which affect how the sound is generated.
 These parameters can be updated in real-time to play sound effects and music.

 Pi only supports samples encoded in 8-bit mono PCM format.